 The ElectroVoice RE320 dynamic microphone is the little brother to the broadcast-classic RE20.
 This mic is the most expensive of these budget microphones but it’s hard to go wrong with its sound.

 Because its a dynamic mic, you don’t need to supply 48 volts phantom power to it.
 The tradeoff is that you’ll need higher quality preamps that produce more clean gain.
 The Focusrite Scarlett Solo has some high-quality preamps as far as USB interfaces go.
 Alternatively, you can use a mic booster to pump up the signal level.
-Two popular models are the Triton Audio FetHead (Amazon) Best Budget Mics for Beginners in 2022 and the Cloudlifter CL-1 (Amazon).
+Two popular models are the Triton Audio FetHead (Amazon) and the Cloudlifter CL-1 (Amazon).

 My recommendation: try this mic without the mic boosters first and see how it sounds.
 If you can’t hear any noise, then congratulations!
 You don’t need to add anything more to the chain.